benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 - The Songs dataset has 1,000,000 observations
 - There are some missing titles and releases
 - The primary/foreign key to merge these two datasets is song_id

-#### **Observations and Insights:**
 - The user_id and song_id are encrypted and can be encoded.
 However, this could cause problems if we were working on a real life data science business problem where user_id and song_id might need to be retained, or if later on in this analysis we wanted to encorporate other features from the 1 million songs data set online.
 Therefore, I will not encode these.
 - As the data also contains users who have listened to very few songs and vice versa, filtering these records out of the data could 'get two birds with one stone' by decreasing the **cold start** problem, and decreasing the **computational resources** needed to analyze this large dataset.

 ==> NOTE <== <br>
 A dataset of size 2000000 rows x 7 columns can be quite large and may require a lot of computing resources to process.
 This can lead to long processing times and can make it difficult to train and evaluate your model efficiently.
-In order to address this issue, here we filter the dataset.
-To do this, we will set a threshold and filter out all users who have listened to less than 90 songs, and any songs that have been listen to less than 120 times

-Now we will filter the dataset to decrease its size and reduce the class imbalance.
+In order to address this issue, I filtered the dataset to decrease its size and reduce the class imbalance, and then scaled the play_count feature.

-### Scaling play_count Method 1:
-Because there are very few users who have listened to a song more than 5 times, we will set a threshold at 5 plays.
-We dont want to drop records with more than 5 plays because this is important information on users likes, but we can clip anything > 5 to 5.
+### Exploratory Data Analysis (EDA):
+Lets take a look at the distribution of 'play_count', the feature I use as a proxy for user 'rating':